kitconcept/pytest-solr/README.rst

 The solr fixture can then be injected into the test function and used to add documents to solr or search for terms.

-See the `Pysolr documentation<https://github.com/django-haystack/pysolr>` for more details.
+See the `pysolr documentation <https://github.com/django-haystack/pysolr>`_. for more details.

 Installation